Pacific Debt Relief Company Logo

 Call the creditor

 A creditor suing is generally a last resort.
-It is expensive and time consuming.
+It is expensive and time-consuming.
 Try talking to the creditor before you end up in court.
-Most creditors will work with you and creditors prefer not going to court.
+Most creditors will work with you and creditors prefer not to go to court.
 Talk to them after you end up with a judgment.
 Offer them a lump sum payment if you can find a lower interest personal loan or set up a payment plan.
 Just get everything in writing and stick to the plan.

 Challenge for errors or financial hardship